 If you are a spouse of a military member who is in the process of obtaining an education, you have likely heard or been affected by the GI Bill benefits.
 However, if you are in the process of divorce from your military spouse and are dependent upon these benefits for financial assistance with your education it is common to worry if these benefits will be lost after your divorce is finalized.
-Speak with an experienced Pensacola Divorce Attorney today to discus your specific situation and ability to retain these crucial benefits.
+Speak with an experienced divorce attorney today to discuss your specific situation and ability to retain these crucial benefits.

 The Post 9/11 GI Bill entered Federal Legislation in 2008 under 38 U.S. Code 3301, for the purpose of aiding military members and their families with financial assistance in obtaining an education.
 The benefits provided by this bill are: full tuition and fees associate with an in state public school, or up to $24,477 per year at an in state private school; a monthly stipend equivalent to an E-5 Basic Allowance for Housing at the with-dependents rate; and a stipend of $41.56 per credit hour with a max of $1000 per year for books and supplies.

 The benefits provided by this bill may be used by active duty military members, veterans, or their families.
 However, you must meet certain eligibility requirements.
 If you are an active duty member or veteran, you must have served for 36 months in order to gain these benefits.
 In order to receive these benefits as a spouse, the military member must have served at least 6 years but no more than 16, agree to serve at least 4 more years, and then they may elect to transfer these benefits to you.